pb319/California_House-Price-Prediction/README.md

    - Sencondly utilized **Stratified Sampling** by categorizing the whole datase on `median_income`
    - Later we compared **Sampling Bias** from both the sampliing techniques

+## Exploratory Data Analysis

+- Creating Viualizations

+## To be continued